ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

 .. sectnum::
 .. contents::

-This is a proposal to allow partial application of type families, as described in the paper `Higher-Order Type-level Programming in Haskell <https://www.microsoft.com/en-us/research/publication/higher-order-type-level-programming-in-haskell>`_.
+This is a proposal to allow partial application of type families.
+The idea is described in the paper
+`Higher-Order Type-level Programming in Haskell <https://www.microsoft.com/en-us/research/publication/higher-order-type-level-programming-in-haskell>`_, and is presented here with a few tweaks and refinements.

 Motivation